openharmony/docs/en/application-dev/reference/apis/js-apis-inner-application-uiAbilityContext.md

 isTerminating(): boolean;

-Checks whether this ability is in the terminating state.
+Checks whether this UIAbility is in the terminating state.

 **System capability**: SystemCapability.Ability.AbilityRuntime.Core